GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-When using a handler in your element, you get access to the synthetic React event in your callback function's signature.
+When using a handler in your element, you can access the synthetic React event in your callback function's signature.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~